cosmos/sdk-tutorials/academy/4-my-own-chain/reject-game.md

 <HighlightBox type="synopsis">

-Before proceeding, make sure you have all you need:
+Before proceeding, make sure you have everything you need:

 * You understand the concepts of [transactions](../2-main-concepts/transactions.md), [messages](../2-main-concepts/messages.md)), and [Protobuf](../2-main-concepts/protobuf.md).
 * You know how to [create a message](./create-message.md) with Ignite CLI, and code [its handling](./create-handling.md).
 This section does not aim to repeat what can be learned in earlier sections.